 We have an individual responsibility to recognize and honour the treaties of Turtle Island.
 Treaties Recognition Week, during the first week of November, is an initiative introduced in 2016 to encourage learning about the importance of treaties, treaty rights and relationships.

 We Are All Treaty People

-Be sure to visit the Families Gallery at Guelph Civic Museum to learn about Treaties Recognition Week and to be a part of the installation.
+Visit the Families Gallery at Guelph Civic Museum to learn about treaties and to be a part of the Treaties Recognition installation.